stokuj/currency-price-prediction/README.md

 # Crypto Currency Price Prediction

 Desktop application for cryptocurrency price forecasting with recurrent neural networks (LSTM, GRU, and LSTM+GRU).
+This project is educational and should not be treated as trading advice.
 ## Overview

 The project uses a Tkinter GUI (MVC structure) to: